-The College plans its operations on the basis of projected income for the full academic year.
+Lewis & Clark plans its operations on the basis of projected income for the full academic year.
 A general assumption is that students will remain enrolled until the end of the semester unless unforeseen circumstances necessitate their withdrawal.

-If it becomes necessary for a student to withdraw from Lewis & Clark, the student must follow the Withdrawal procedures outlined on page 30.
-The College's policies allow for charges to be prorated based on the date of notification appearing on the completed withdrawal form.
+If it becomes necessary for a student to withdraw from Lewis & Clark, the student must follow the Withdrawal procedures outlined on pages 32-33.
+Lewis & Clark's policies allow for charges to be prorated based on the date of notification appearing on the completed withdrawal form.
 Students are liable for charges in accordance with the adjustment policies below.